Historical Markers in Hampshire County, West Virginia

 Hampshire County Timeline

-This timeline provides a glimpse into the major events and milestones that have shaped the history of Hampshire County, West Virginia.
+This timeline provides a concise overview of the key events in the history of Hampshire County, West Virginia.

 - 1754 - Hampshire County is established by the Colony of Virginia.